Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 • invented the potter's wheel

-• learned to cast bronze (since this requires tin, but it was not mined on their lands and in neighboring countries, the Sumerians established trade relations with the peoples of the Indus Valley and brought tin from there),
+• they learned how to cast bronze (because this requires tin, but it was not mined on their lands and in neighboring countries, the Sumerians established trade relations with the peoples of the Indus Valley and brought tin from there),

 • learned how to make colored glass,

-• contributed to the development of astronomy (ancient calendars and observations of the planets - hence the precise management of agricultural and irrigation work),
+• contributed to the development of astronomy (the oldest calendars and observations of the planets - hence the precise conduct of agricultural and irrigation works),

-• discovered practical mathematics (calculated the length of the year, month, day, began to use numbers in writing numbers, addition, subtraction, multiplication, division, table of squares and cubes, table of reciprocal numbers),
+• discovered practical mathematics (calculated the duration of the year, month, day, began to use numbers in writing numbers, addition, subtraction, multiplication, division, a table of squares and cubes, a table of reciprocals),

-• discovered geometry (calculated the areas of geometric figures, found the number “pi”),
+• discovered geometry (calculated the areas of geometric shapes, found the number "pi"),

 • created a professional army,